-Netanyahu gets his controversial supreme court changes despite mass protests
+Netanyahu gets his controversial Supreme Court changes despite mass protests

 The legislation has also drawn the ire and alarm of the international community.

-In an extraordinary statement to the news site Axios late Sunday, US President Joe Biden warned against pushing ahead with the legal changes.
+In an extraordinary statement to the news site Axios late Sunday, US president Joe Biden warned against pushing ahead with the legal changes.

 “Given the range of threats and challenges confronting Israel right now, it doesn’t make sense for Israeli leaders to rush this – the focus should be on pulling people together and finding consensus,” he told the site.

-The United Nations’s human rights chief Volker Turk had already urged the Israeli government to pause, saying the proposed changes together would pose a serious risk to the effectiveness of the judiciary in defending the rule of law.
+The United Nations human rights chief Volker Turk had already urged the Israeli government to pause, saying the proposed changes together would pose a serious risk to the effectiveness of the judiciary in defending the rule of law.

 Join our commenting forum